 One of my favourite things to do in life is kayaking.
 I owned a kayak for over twenty years, but when I started this house-sitting tour of Australia I sold it along with our house and car.
 For many years I had that kayak but little time to use it – now I have the time, and I certainly have the place here in Tasmania, which is a kayaker’s paradise, but I have no kayak!
 This is why I was excited to find that I was able to borrow a kayak while staying at Snug Beach.
 Using it was the highlight of my stay, and I thoroughly enjoyed it as I explored the local waterways.

-his kayak is a very short, wide, and ultra-stable boat, which means that it's good for beginners but its hard work to push through the water, especially when the wind comes up and it gets a bit choppy, but I didn’t care because it’s just so wonderful to be out on the water, especially on such a beautiful waterways!
+This kayak is a very short, wide, and ultra-stable boat, which means that it's good for beginners (or fishing) but it's hard work to push through the water, especially when the wind comes up and it gets a bit choppy, but I didn’t care because it’s just so wonderful to be out on the water, especially on such a beautiful waterways!

 Here’s a picture of the kayak on the beach at Snug, set up and ready to go for a paddle:

 Snug is a wonderful place for kayaking with protected waterways; beautiful sandstone cliffs; clear water; seagrass and weed beds, and rocky reefs to glide over.
 The surrounding geographical features include Bruny Island, Tinderbox and Conningham peninsulas, and the ever-present Kunanyi (Mount Wellington) in the background.

 These are some of the sandstone cliffs near Snug Beach, which have eroded into fantastic shapes: